 Most miracles during modern times – probably, the vast majority of them – are evidently initiated either by God Himself or by several or more people praying for the same thing.
 This seems to be particularly true with regard to healings of individuals who have serious medical conditions.
 As for miracles initiated by individuals, there is not sufficient evidence that such miracles occur more than occasionally.

-In any case, it is important to keep in mind that the same God who performed miracles during biblical times still has the power to perform miracles today.
+In any case, it is important to keep in mind that the same God who performed miracles during biblical times still has the ability to perform miracles today.

-Scriptures that Do Not Actually Refer to the Ability to Perform Miracles
+Scriptures that Do Not Refer to the Ability to Perform Miracles